stormpath/stormpath-documentation/source/accnt_mgmt.rst

   :scale: 100%
   :alt: ERD with groupMembership

-We now have our new Account inside the "Captains" Directory.
+you now have our new Account inside the "Captains" Directory.

 .. _add-account-to-group:

 Add an Existing Account to a Group
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-So let's say we want to add "Jean-Luc Picard" to the "Starfleet Officers" Group inside the "Captains" Directory.
+So let's say you want to add "Jean-Luc Picard" to the "Starfleet Officers" Group inside the "Captains" Directory.

-We make the following request:
+you make the following request:

 .. only:: rest